The Design Technology Curriculum at St Thomas

-Our DT curriculum has been designed to ensure that the pupils of St Thomas’ experience a range of exciting, engaging and sometimes risk-taking experiences, that draw upon other subject skills such as mathematics, science, engineering, computing and art.
+Our D&T curriculum has been designed to ensure that the pupils of St Thomas’ experience a range of exciting, engaging and sometimes risk-taking experiences, that draw upon other subject skills such as mathematics, science, engineering, computing and art.
 As with areas of the curriculum, vocabulary is an intrinsic part of the sessions, with staff modelling and developing pupils’ use of the correct D&T terminology throughout the lesson.

 By the end of KS1, our pupils will be skilled in the following areas: